kayjeee/Hello-Microverse-two/README.md

 If stuck on the first activity of Microverse program check out this project for inspiration.

+### Setup

+Clone this repository to your desired folder do : git clone git@github.com:kayjeee/Hello-Microverse-two.git

 ### Tech Stack <a name="tech-stack">Html,CSS,Javascript</a>